stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

 {
     "Return": true
 }
 ````

 Thus we have completed the VPC creation part successfully.
 For the same we have created subnets, route tables, internet gateway, NAT gateway and associated with the respective subnets.
-​

 ## Launch instances into your subnets
-​

 For launching instance, we need to create Keypair, security groups for each instances.
 In our scenario, we are creating 3 instances in 3 subnets and for each instances we are creating 3 different security groups.
-​

 ### Resources required in this step
-​

 - Keypair
 - 3 Security groups
 - 3 Instances

-​
-First, we are going to create Keypair using the create-key-pair command:
+First, we are going to `create Keypair` using the create-key-pair command:
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 create-key-pair --key-name MyKeyPair --query "KeyMaterial" --output text > MyKeyPair.pem
 ````

-​
-Then I am going to create 3 security groups.
+Then I am going to `create 3 security groups`.
 One security group only have SSH access and assigning to one of our public subnet.
 And the other one which I am going to create with only have httpd and SSH access from the first instance, because I am going to create with only httpd and php content installed in that instance.
 After doing the same, I am going to create another instance which going to have only database and it is going to setup in private subnet with allowing only SSH from our first instance who has SSH access and allowing port for Mysql access.
 Let 's see the security group creation for this scenario:
-​

 Here I am going to create with the 3 different names:
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 create-security-group --group-name zomato-bastion --description "MyIP" --vpc-id vpc-024d0ce4d6547dcb6
 {